NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 so it gets easier for them to react in actionable ways to the bot's friendly reminder.
 Since PR are more involved, memories can be expected to be fresh a little longer.
 Hence: 90 days.

-Cases, where these dynamics, don't regularily aply (such as umbrell issues, etc.), should be provided with an escape hatchi which maintainers can activate.
+Cases, where these dynamics don't regularily aply (such as umbrell issues, etc.) should be provided with an escape hatch that maintainers can activate.

 # Detailed design
 [design]: #detailed-design